tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/CookieAuthentication.md

 Here is that custom `UserCookieAuthEvents` class.

 ```
 internal class UserCookieAuthEvents : CookieAuthenticationEvents
 {
     public UserCookieAuthEvents()
     {
     }

     public override async Task ValidatePrincipal(CookieValidatePrincipalContext context)
     {
         try
         {
             if (context.Principal.Identity.IsAuthenticated)
             {
                 // we have Account.Id stored in ClaimTypes.NameIdentifier claim
                 Claim Claim = context.Principal.FindFirst(ClaimTypes.NameIdentifier);

                 string AccountId = Convert.ChangeType(Claim.Value, typeof(string));

                 // the fictional DataStore.GetAccountById()
                 // returns an Account instance or null
                 Account account = DataStore.GetAccountById(AccountId);

                 if (account != null)
                 {
                     // Account is blocked  but we still have a logged-in user
                     // so we must sign-out and return
                     if (account.IsBlocked)
                     {
                         context.RejectPrincipal();
                         await context.HttpContext.SignOutAsync(CookieAuthenticationDefaults.AuthenticationScheme);
                         return;
                     }

                 }
             }
         }
         catch
         {
             // do nothing
         }
     }

 }
 ```

 ## Cookie Policy

-[Cookie Policy](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/cookie#cookie-policy-middleware) middleware is used in configuring global characteristics of cookies and even to define event handlers to take actions when cookies are appended or deleted.
+[Cookie Policy](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/cookie#cookie-policy-middleware) middleware is used in configuring global characteristics of cookies and even in definining event handlers to take actions when cookies are appended or deleted.

 This is how the template application uses the cookie policy middleware.